CommandPost/FCPCafe/docs/update-guide.md

 ---

-## Short Answer
+## Summary

+**Last Updated:** 17th September 2024

+For most users, on modern Apple Silicon Mac's **Final Cut Pro 10.8.1** is rock solid.

-**Final Cut Pro 10.8** has only just been released, however the initial verdict is that it's very similar to 10.7.1.
-If you rush to update, make sure you have backups!
+**Final Cut Pro 10.8** is very similar to Final Cut Pro 10.7.1, so if you're still on 10.7.1 on a major project, there's no rush to update.

 If you're still on **Final Cut Pro 10.6.5** or earlier on **Intel** machines - just stay there until you buy an Apple Silicon Mac.